Learn. Grow. Lead.

 PGY3 year focuses on further developing leadership and management skills during capstone experiences including Pre-Attending and EM Trauma Chief roles.

 Each year is scheduled in blocks, each four weeks long.
-There are three weeks of vacation allotted during each academic year, which are taken as one week blocks.
+There are three weeks of vacation allotted during each academic year that are taken as one week blocks.
 Explore a sample block schedule (PDF)

 >> Elective Rotations